 - we reasonably determine that your information should be provided directly to your doctor, instead of to you;

 - the release of the information may be prejudicial to us in relation to a dispute about your insurance cover or your claim, or in relation to a complaint; or

 - we reasonably believe the information is commercial-in-confidence.

-If we do not agree with you that the information we hold should be accessed or corrected, and we will not disagree unreasonably, we will let you know which information applies and the reasons in writing.
-We will also provide details of our complaints process should you wish to take the matter further.
+If we don’t agree with you that the information we hold should be accessed or corrected, and we will not disagree unreasonably, we’ll let you know the type of information withheld and the reasons in writing.
+We’ll also provide details of our complaints process should you wish to take the matter further.